MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 When running the ODT, you provide the location of the configuration file and define which  *mode*  the ODT should run in:

 - To download Office 365 ProPlus products and languages, use **download** mode.
-Example: `setup.exe /download downloadconfig.xml`
+Example: `setup.exe /download downloadconfig.xml`.
+Note that when you download Office to a folder that already contains Office, the ODT will conserve your network bandwidth by downloading only the files that are different between the two versions.

 - To install the downloaded Office 365 ProPlus products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
 Example: `setup.exe /configure installconfig.xml`